pepperkick/lighthouse/README.md

 # Lighthouse
-Modular game server manager.
-Abstracts multiple providers to easily start a new server.
+A modular game server manager.
+It abstracts multiple providers to easily start a new server.

 Supported Providers
 - Kubernetes Cluster